tagion/tagion/docs/gov/glossary/index.md

 # Glossary

+Unless stated differently, links within the following entries go to other entries of the glossary.

 ## Administered Pricing

 Administered pricing is a concept introduced by the economist Gardiner Means, referring to the practice where prices are set deliberately by businesses, rather than being determined through atomistic competition — the orthodox economic model where numerous small players compete, and prices fluctuate according to supply and demand.